 Creating the Environment 1.
 Accept responsibility for the success of your program.
 2. Be present.
 You can’t coach from the office.
 You must be physically present at each workout.
 3. Go over the rules and expectations of the program and facility before any training begins.
 Include a written copy.
 Be consistent in your enforcement of

 The time limitations that are in place make it even more critical for the strength and conditioning coaches to get the most out of each session.
 Although the primary job for strength coaches across America is to make their athletes bigger, faster, and stronger; I would argue that the greatest purpose for any strength coach

 1. Life isn’t a linear progression, it’s more like undulating periodization.
 2. The human shoulder isn’t made for heavy bench pressing, at least not for most of us.
 3. Nothing is special if you don’t make it special.
 4. Hydration is more important than we think.
 5. Don’t judge yourself or others by physique or

 As you develop your training philosophy and methodology, you will be exposed to different ideas.
 Here are some questions you might ask yourself as you determine if new or different methods are right for your kids and your program.
-You are the gatekeeper for your program.
-1. Do these training methods make sense to you?
+You are the gatekeeper for your program. [clickToTweet tweet=”S&C Training Philosophy and Methods — Learn it.

 It has been my honor and good fortune to know and learn from a true legend in the strength and conditioning coaching profession, Coach Johnny Parker.
 Coach Parker was a pioneer in our industry following people like Alvin Roy and Lou Riecke.
 Johnny was the first Strength and Conditioning Coach hired in the Big Ten